robocorp/robocorp/workspace/src/robocorp/workspace/docs/ProcessRunApi.md

 # configuration.api_key_prefix['API Key with permissions'] = 'Bearer'

 # Enter a context with an instance of the API client
-with workspace.ApiClient(configuration) as api_client:
+with robocorp.workspace.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = workspace.ProcessRunApi(api_client)
+    api_instance = robocorp.workspace.ProcessRunApi(api_client)
     workspace_id = 'workspace_id_example' # str | The id of the workspace on which the process run resides. process_run_id = 'process_run_id_example' # str | The id of the process run to stop.
-    stop_process_run_request = workspace.StopProcessRunRequest() # StopProcessRunRequest | Set whether or not to set the remaining work items as done or terminating the ongoing activity runs, as well as the reason for stopping the process run.
+    stop_process_run_request = robocorp.workspace.StopProcessRunRequest() # StopProcessRunRequest | Set whether or not to set the remaining work items as done or terminating the ongoing activity runs, as well as the reason for stopping the process run.

     try:
         # Stop process run